fabianswebworld/yt-dlna/README.md

 Additionally, here's some especially neat things about certain configuration combinations:

 - If you create multiple services that all use the same extractor (e.g., 'youtube'), but different `cookie_path` options, you can use multiple accounts, e.g. multiple users' "Watch Later" playlists.
-- If you do not specify any playlist and set `enable_sync = yes` in the `[sync]` section, you can effectively use `yt-dlna` as just a `yt-dlp`-powered stream proxy, enabling you to watch YouTube or other online videos on any device on your network by just opening e.g. `http://yt-dlna-host:5000/play/youtube/{video_id}` in the player or browser of your choice (it will take some seconds if that video has never been played before, though - but afterwards, it will be available until the CDN URL expires, which is usually 6 hours for YouTube).
+- If you do not specify any playlist and set `enable_sync = no` in the `[sync]` section, you can effectively use **yt-dlna** as just a `yt-dlp`-powered stream proxy, enabling you to watch YouTube or other online videos on any device on your network by just opening e.g. `http://yt-dlna-host:5000/play/youtube/{video_id}` in the player or browser of your choice (it will take some seconds if that video has never been played before, though - but afterwards, it will be available until the CDN URL expires, which is usually 6 hours for YouTube).

 ## About the remultiplexing mode (``enable_remux``)

-Due to the very nature of the UPnP/DLNA protocol and especially limitations of older clients (such as TVs), **yt-dlna**' needs to deliver plain, self-contained (pre-muxed) files accessible via HTTP/HTTPS, using codecs supported by most devices.
+Due to the very nature of the UPnP/DLNA protocol and especially limitations of older clients (such as TVs), **yt-dlna** needs to deliver plain, self-contained (pre-muxed) files accessible via HTTP/HTTPS, using codecs supported by most devices.
 This basically means: MP4 files with H.264 video and AAC audio, which most streaming services still provide - but for some of them, and most importantly, for YouTube, this unfortunately means limited media quality.
 For YouTube, the only MP4 stream URLs provided by the CDN are 360p MP4 files, which makes watching much less enjoyable.
 All higher quality streams are only available via MPEG-DASH, which means separate files for audio and video.

 For that reason, starting with version 1.1.0, a new **remultiplexing mode** has been introduced.
 This needs `ffmpeg` to be installed, and if it is enabled, it will automatically use it to remux the separate DASH streams to one single, progressive file (either in MPEG-TS or fragmented MP4 format) and deliver it to the client.
 All this is done on-the-fly and in-memory with zero disk writes, and works well already on very old hardware.